yashkant/csc417-a3/README.md

 Your code should now run significantly (sometimes as much as ten times) faster.

-If you are using Windows, then running `cmake ..` should have created a Visual Studio solution file called `a3-finite-elements-3d.sln` that you can open and build from there.
+If you are using Windows, then running `cmake ..` should have created a Visual Studio solution file called `neo-hookean-flesh-simulation.sln` that you can open and build from there.
 Building the project will generate an .exe file.

 ## Execution